Duality theorems for \'etale gerbes on orbifolds: Gromov-Witten theory of

 The Gromov-Witten theory of $BH$ is completely solved by \cite{jk}.
-It is not hard to see that the methods used in \cite{jk} can be used to solve the $c_i$-twisted Gromov-Witten theory of $BQ_i$.
-We do not pursue this here.
-Instead, we now proceed to compare the Gromov-Witten theory of $BH$ with the $c_i$-twisted Gromov-Witten theory of $BQ_i$.
+It is not hard to see that the methods of \cite{jk} can be used to solve the $c_i$-twisted Gromov-Witten theory of $BQ_i$.
+Instead of pursuing this here, we will compare the Gromov-Witten theory of $BH$ with the $c_i$-twisted Gromov-Witten theory of $BQ_i$.